fjames86/frpc/README.md

 See the pounds documentation for more information on the logging system.

 ## 9. XDR parser/generator
-Typically RPC interfaces are described by an "x-file" which is used as input into rpcgen.
-This is used to generate code for the C programming language.
+Typically RPC interfaces are described by an "x-file" which is used as input into rpcgen, this is used to generate code for the C programming language.
 The file gen/gen.lisp contains a program to parse such files and generate skeleton code for use with frpc.
+Note that this requires the packages "yacc" and "cl-lex".

 Usage:
 ```
 (frpc.gen:gen "test.x")
 ```

+This generates a file called "test.lisp" which contains Lisp code suitable for use with frpc.
+Some hand modifications will be probably be required but it should at least provide a reasonable starting point.

 ## 10. Notes